 Students intending to do an Honours degree of Bachelor of Arts with a Major in Religious Studies must complete at least 60 credit hours in Religious Studies courses.
 Students must also complete Religious Studies 4998 (a comprehensive examination in the area of their specialization) or 4999 (Honours Essay).
 In order to be eligible to receive an Honours degree, students must comply with the General Regulations for the Honours Degree.
-Candidates for the Honours Degree should arrange their programme at the earliest opportunity, normally before the beginning of their fifth semester at the University.
+Candidates for the Honours Degree should arrange their program at the earliest opportunity, normally before the beginning of their fifth semester at the University.

 Candidates for Honours degrees may also be required to do courses in a further subject area.
 Candidates will normally be required to have a reading knowledge of a language basic to their area of specialization.
 In such cases these courses may be substituted for six of the 60 credit hours required for an Honours degree in Religious Studies.
-In each case the programme of studies leading to an Honours degree will be determined in consultation with the Head of the Department of Religious Studies, or delegate, keeping in mind the needs and interests of the individual candidate.
+In each case the program of studies leading to an Honours degree will be determined in consultation with the Head of the Department of Religious Studies, or delegate, keeping in mind the needs and interests of the individual candidate.

 Such a program may be arranged in consultation with the Head of the Department of Religious Studies and the Head of the other Department concerned.